beegee-tokyo/MHC-Sunnyboy-RAK13300/README.md

 # Special thanks

-Special thanks to @h2zero for his outstanding work on the NimBLE library for the ESP32, that uses only a fraction of memory compared with the BLE library coming with ESP32 Arduino BSP.
+Special thanks to @h2zero for his outstanding work on the [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) for the ESP32, that uses only a fraction of memory compared with the BLE library coming with ESP32 Arduino BSP.

-Special thanks to @pkoerber for his SMA Sunnyboy library that made it so simple to communicate with the SMA Sunnyboy Inverters.
+Special thanks to @pkoerber for his [SMA SunnyBoy Reader](https://github.com/pkoerber/SMA-SunnyBoy-Reader) that made it so simple to communicate with the SMA Sunnyboy Inverters.